 If a test shows that a bloom is toxic, county health officials will decide whether to close the lake for recreation, post notifications, or wait for further testing.

-No. Cyanobacteria blooms are known to be very patchy.
+Testing in one area of a lake doesn't ensure all areas of the lake are safe from a toxic bloom.
+Cyanobacteria blooms are known to be very patchy.
 There may be higher levels in areas not surveyed, particularly along shorelines.
 People and pets should avoid contact with lake water that clearly contains algae or has a green to blue-green color.

 The Washington State Department of Health recommends testing the water once a week after toxin levels are identified as too high.
 Recreational use should be avoided until levels drop below recommended guidelines.
 Local health officials will decide when to reopen an area.